 Salary and other benefits available to Specialist officers

 Specialist Officers enjoy a plethora of perks in Indian banks, usually equivalent to the Probationary Officers (PO) in the same rank.
-As of 2015, the starting salary of an IBPS Specialist Officer is around 30500 INR in rural cities.
-You can calculate the in-hand salary by adding the Basic Pay with the latest DA component given Indian Banking Association’s website, HRA and the City Compensatory Allowance, if any.
-The range of benefits provided to a Specialist Officer vary with the financial institution: many of them provide newspaper/laundry allowances, medical coverage, TA and rented accommodation..
+As of 2019, the starting salary of an IBPS Specialist Officer is around 46000, that includes their starting Basic Pay 23700 on IBA scale, DA (17000) (71.7 percent of Basic Pay), Special Allowance, HRA and the City Compensatory Allowance, if any.
+The range of benefits provided to a Specialist Officer vary with the financial institution: many of them provide newspaper/laundry allowances, medical coverage, TA and rented accommodation.

 Specialist Officers will get adequate training in respective departments before their appointment to the JMG (Junior Management) Scale I position.
 They will be promoted to JMG Scale II to and MMG (Middle Management) Scales in the upcoming years based on performance in tests/interviews, and service rules.
 Experienced hands may directly join the JMG Scale II post by clearing the relevant IBPS Specialist Exam.